aaronpk/live-chat-overlay/README.md

 The end point is `https://api.overlay.ninja/SESSIONIDHERE`, where the SESSIONIDHERE is the session ID set by the index file; `index.html?session=SESSIONIDHERE`.

-Please do not heavily spam the server or send large files (>1mb).
+You do not need to follow the same structure as what is listed above; you can use your own fields, etc, but you will then need to handle that data in the overlay index.html file yourself.
+Just please do not heavily spam the server or send large files (>1mb).

 ### Consolidate Messaging Extension